huakunyang/SmallFilesBackup/README.md

 - FileStoreServer: the server program
 - server.conf:     the config file for server

-put "FileStoreServer" and "server.conf" in the server, edit the "server.conf" for the following fields:
+put "FileStoreServer" and "server.conf" in the server in same folder, edit the "server.conf" for the following fields:
-    server_port=xxx: indicate the port number on which the server will listen on connection from client folder_path=xxx: indicate the folder path in which the files will be put for backup from client
+- server_port=xxx: indicate the port number on which the server will listen on connection from client
+- folder_path=xxx: indicate the folder path in which the files will be put for backup from client

 run server by typing "./FileStoreServer" in shell

-put "FileStoreClient" and "client.conf" in the client, edit the "client.conf" for the following fields:
+put "FileStoreClient" and "client.conf" in the client in same folder, edit the "client.conf" for the following fields:
-    server_ip=xx.xx.xx.xx  : indicate the server ip, which runs the program FileStoreServer server_port=xxx        : indicate the server port, which is configured in server.conf mentioned above folder_path=xxx        : indicate the folder path, the client program will transfer the files in the path to server, and will monitor the file changes in the folder, for each new file created, will be transfer to server also.
+- server_ip=xx.xx.xx.xx  : indicate the server ip, which runs the program FileStoreServer
+- server_port=xxx        : indicate the server port, which is configured in server.conf mentioned above
+- folder_path=xxx        : indicate the folder path, the client program will transfer the files in the path to server, and will monitor the file changes in the folder, for each new file created, will be transfer to server also.

 run client by typing "./FileStoreClient" in shell